c21/UWOS/README.md

 # UWOS
-Teaching assistant's material for [CS537](http://pages.cs.wisc.edu/~dusseau/Classes/CS537/Fall2016) (Introduction to Operating Systems) Fall 2016 at UW-Madison
+I was the teaching assistant for [CS537](http://pages.cs.wisc.edu/~dusseau/Classes/CS537/Fall2016) (Introduction to Operating Systems) 2016-2017 at UW-Madison.
+Here is some of my notes for the course.

 1. [Introduction to C and Unix (09/07)](https://github.com/c21/UWOS/blob/master/1-intro/README.md)
 2. [Dive into xv6 (09/21)](https://github.com/c21/UWOS/blob/master/2-intro-xv6/README.md)